Climbing Injury Clinic in Southampton

 1. Comprehensive Assessment

-- Climbing-specific movement screening - Identifying mobility, strength and technique deficits that could be putting you at risk.
+- Climbing-specific movement screening — identifying mobility, strength, and technique deficits that put you at risk.

-- Video analysis (where needed) - Breaking down movement patterns to spot inefficiencies that may be leading to injury.
+- Video analysis where needed — breaking down movement patterns to spot inefficiencies that drive injury.

 2. Hands-On Treatment and Pain Relief